lioz123/booksWorld-public/README.md

 The android app lets you:
 - Support Books from multyple website
-- Synchronziatoin with other devices.
+- Synchronziation with other devices.
 - Increase and decrease the size of the font and also switch between a serif or sans-serif font for a more comfortable reading experience.
 - Switch between numerous themes.
 - Possibility to cache images locallya for offline reading.